reyesdmusic/weather-app/README.md

 ### Error Handling

 - The handleError utils in the client and server are placeholders for more robust implementations of error logging and monitoring

+### Search

+- Supports search by zip or location name